gonzae/modui-calendar-pane/README.md

 # modui-calendar

 A calendar for the backbone.js-based modui suite.
-Byco [Adrian Adkison](https://github.com/trainiac).
+By [Adrian Adkison](https://github.com/trainiac).

 ## Installation